warunatrivet/uwazi_test/Applying-properties.md

 1. view highlighted attributes at a glance (in the right sidebar), and
 2. filter the collection to better understand and analyse the collection.

+You can apply properties to documents or entities.

 ## How to add a date property
 1. Add a property of type _date_ to your template.
 2. In your document or entity, click on _edit_.